How to Make the Perfect Cup of Coffee

 2.b.
 Sampling Sourced (Varietal) Coffees

-One of the first things to do on the path to the perfect cup of coffee is to sample various types of Arabica beans until you find the ones (or one) that really appeal to you.
-Starting points are blends (like Whole Food's Breakfast Blend, or Starbucks (milder) Pike's Peak blend, or famous blends like the classic Moka Java (a combination of Arabica beans from Yemen and from Indonesia, respectively).
-Then you can move to trying single-source varietals (types) of coffee like Columbian, or Hawaiian Kona (my favorite in all the world, and the only coffee served at the White House); one of the best and best-priced Hawaiian Konas I’ve found is from The Java House in Iowa City, IA.
-A number of other regional coffees have gained a following around the world.
-(Other favorites of mine include Jamaican Blue Mountain (sublime and expensive), Trader Joe’s Maragogype, Trader Joe’s Moka Java, San Salvador La Concordia, and Café Paradiso’s Espresso Blend.)
+One of the first things to do in order to become a coffee connoisseur is to sample various types of Arabica beans until you find the ones (or one) that really appeal to you.
+Starting points are blends (like Whole Food's Breakfast Blend, or Starbucks (milder) Pike's Peak blend, or famous blends like the classic Moka Java.
+Then you can move to trying single-source varietals (types) of coffee like Columbian, or Hawaiian Kona (my favorite in all the world, and the only coffee served at the White House; one of the best and best-priced Hawaiian Konas I’ve found is from The Java House in Iowa City, IA), or a number of other regional coffees that have gained a following around the world.
+(Other favorites of mine include Jamaican Blue Mountain (sublime and expensive), Trader Joe’s Maragogype, Trader Joe’s Moka Java, San Salvador La Concordia, Whole Foods Breakfast Blend, and Café Paradiso’s Espresso Blend.)

 2.c.
 Organic and Fair-Trade Coffees